bonStats/bonStats.github.io/_posts/2021-04-25-chop-the-locks.md

   - Fundraising
 ---

-Hey All, this year for my birthday I'm chopping off my hair to raise money for the 50 men recently released into the community after 8 long years of detention.
+This year for my birthday I'm chopping off my hair to raise money for the 50 men recently released into the community after 8 long years of detention.

 **\\$20 of \\$1000 raised** (updated 25-04-21)